Next Friday

 Next Friday is a 2000 American stoner comedy film and the sequel to the 1995 film Friday.
-It is the first film to be produced by Ice Cube's film production company Cubevision.
-It was directed by Steve Carr and stars Ice Cube, Mike Epps, John Witherspoon, Tamala Jones, and Tommy "Tiny" Lister Jr. It is the second installment in the Friday series.
+It is the first film to be produced by Ice Cube's film production company Cube Vision, and to be written by Cube himself.
+It was directed by Steve Carr and stars Ice Cube, Mike Epps, John Witherspoon, Justin Pierce, Tamala Jones, Don Curry and Tommy "Tiny" Lister Jr. It is the second installment in the Friday series.
+It tells the story of Craig Jones as he goes to live with his uncle, who just won the lottery, and cousin in Rancho Cucamonga after the neighborhood bully Deebo escapes from prison where Craig contends with three criminal brothers known as the Joker Brothers.
 Next Friday was theatrically released on January 12, 2000, grossing $59 million worldwide.
 The film has received generally negative reviews from critics.

 A third film, titled Friday After Next, was released in November 2002.
-This film also received negative reviews.